WebAssembly/design/FAQ.md

 2. By avoiding the simultaneous asm.js constraints of [AOT][]-[compilability][]
-   and good performance even on engines without [specific asm.js optimizations][], a new standard makes it *much easier* to add the [features](FutureFeatures.md) required to reach native levels of performance.
+   and good performance even on engines without [specific asm.js optimizations][], a new standard makes it *much easier* to add the [features :unicorn:][future features] required to reach native levels of performance.

   [experiments]: BinaryEncoding.md#why-a-binary-encoding-instead-of-a-text-only-representation
   [streaming]: https://www.w3.org/TR/streams-api/